kpn-advanced-analytics/modelFactoryPy/README.md

 2) Copy the config.yaml file that you can find in the repository in folder specified in MODELFACTORY (e.g., C:\Projects).
 Fill in the config.yaml file with the username, password and host you use to connect to PostgresSQL.

+3) Run postgres_create_tables.sql file in PostgresSQL to create correct schema and tables.

-3) We are almost there.
+4) We are almost there.
 You have to install SQLAlchemy (http://pythoncentral.io/how-to-install-sqlalchemy/) and psycopg2 package.

-4) You should be able to run the template file without any errors.
+5) You should be able to run the template file without any errors.